near/NEPs/0006-bingings.md

 [summary]: #summary

 Wasm bindings, a.k.a imports, are functions that the host exposes to the Wasm code running on the virtual machine.
-These functions are the most difficult thing to change, maybe in our entire ecosystem, after we have contracts running on our blockchain, since once the bindings change the old smart contracts will not be able to run on the new nodes.
+These functions are arguably the most difficult thing to change in our entire ecosystem, after we have contracts running on our blockchain, since once the bindings change the old smart contracts will not be able to run on the new nodes.
-Additionally, the behavior of the existing functions is not specified, for instance it is not clear what range iterator over trie would do if we provide it with empty or inverted range.
+Additionally, we need a highly detailed specification of the bindings to be able to write unit tests for our contracts, since currently we only allow integration tests.
+Currently, writing unit tests is not possible since we cannot have a precise mock of the host in the smart contract unit tests, e.g. we don't know how to mock the range iterator (what does it do when given an empty or inverted range?).

 In this proposal we give a detailed specification of the functions that we will be relying on for many months to come.